 As mirrors of each other, we’re often frightened by what we see in our counterpart.
 A trusted friend tells you they’re launching a new business and up in you rises the terrifying memories of you own failed business launch and stories ensue to warn your friend that this is a bad idea, carefully siting statistics of new business failures, even assuring him your motives are pure and in his best interest.
 The scary part is your motives ARE good, but they’re not accurate.

-Divorce. (my personal favorite) Nothing divides people like a divorce, especially if there’s children and the family is heavily rooted into a community.
-I’ve seen entire friendship circles splinter off into an uncomfortable awkwardness, Facebook de-friending and abandoning of 10 year relationships because a friend chose to leave their spouse.
-I’ve seen churches divide, businesses be disassembled, destroying the profits of customers and eliminating jobs for the innocent bystanders…of a divorce.
+Nothing divides people like a divorce, especially if there are children and the family is heavily rooted in a community.
+I’ve seen entire friendship circles splinter off into an uncomfortable awkwardness, Facebook de-friending, and abandoning of 10-year relationships because a friend chose to leave their spouse.
+I’ve seen churches divide, businesses are disassembled, destroying the profits of customers and eliminating jobs for the innocent bystanders…of a divorce.

 So I’ll say it again.
 Show me the man that carefully chooses his commitments.
 A man that is slow to speak and quick to listen, careful even in the casual conversation to not anchor an idea that is contrary to his mindset only to gain favor with his audience.
-A man that is busy about his work, admits his faults and makes amends, stays true to the business of self love and care, balanced in his dealings, fair and kind, yet not weak.
+A man that is busy about his work, admits his faults and makes amends, stays true to the business of self-love and care, balanced in his dealings, fair and kind, yet not weak.

 We are but a remaining few.
-You will find us waiting, planning, speaking in our secret codes and verbiage to ones that also want more.
+You will find us waiting, planning, speaking in our secret codes, and verbiage to ones that also want more.
 Not just more for accumulation sake, but for the advancement of goodness to all mankind where our women can dance in their beauty and our children flourish in their innocence.
-We wear this state of readiness like armor and we suit-up everyday as it falls from us while we sleep in rest for the next day.
+We wear this state of readiness like armor and we suit-up every day as it falls from us while we sleep in rest for the next day.

 HE…is a man.
 He was not born this way but rather was chiseled with the many tools of life to a new creation and re-birthed into this state.
 He knows no other way.